vsujan/Auth/API-DOC.md

     			{
 				    "error": {
 				        "code": 401,
-				        "message": "The token you provided has expired."
+				        "message": "The token you provided has expired" }
-				    }
 				}
 				```